 Today, kids send a virtual catalog via an email to everyone of their parent’s contacts or they have their folks post a cute picture of them as well as a fundraiser link on their Facebook page, while the kids are watching iCarly reruns orSpongebob on Hulu.
 And, presto, people are donating to the school, pledging for jog-a-thon laps, buying Girl Scout cookies or purchasing expensive holiday gift wrap… without even one disgruntled neighbor slamming the door in their face.

-Is Life Easier Today For Kids Than It Was In My Childhood?
+Is Life Easier For Children Now Than It Was In My Childhood?

 Ahhh, to be a kid today…life as it should be, right?
 Well, that’s what I’ve been thinking for a number of years, but then I’m seeing statistics on the increase of bullying, teen suicide, increased teen therapy.
 And, I’m wondering, is life really easier today for kids than in my childhood?